-- (1) Where a firm undertakes insurance mediation activities for a client, it must take reasonable steps to communicate information to the client in a way that is clear, fair and not misleading. - (2) Where a firm recommends a contract of insurance (other than a life policy) to a client, the firm must inform the client whether the firm has given advice on the basis of a fair analysis of a sufficiently large number of insurance contracts available on the market to enable the firm to make a recommendation in accordance with professional criteria regarding which contract of insurance would be adequate to meet the client's needs. - (3) If the firm does not conduct a fair analysis of the market, the firm must: - (a) advise the client whether the firm is contractually obliged to conduct insurance mediation activities only with one or more insurance undertakings in this way; - (b) advise the client that the client can request details of the insurance undertakings with which the firm conducts business; and - (c) provide the client with such details on request. - (4) The information referred to in paragraphs 1(2) and 1(3) above must be provided to the client on paper or on any other durable medium available and accessible to the client.
+- (1) Where a firm undertakes insurance mediation activities for a client, it must take reasonable steps to communicate information to the client in a way that is clear, fair and not misleading. - (2) Where a firm recommends a contract of insurance (other than a life policy) to a client, the firm must inform the client whether the firm has given advice on the basis of a fair analysis of a sufficiently large number of insurance contracts available on the market to enable the firm to make a recommendation in accordance with professional criteria regarding which contract of insurance would be adequate to meet the client's needs. - (3) If the firm does not conduct a fair analysis of the market, the firm must: - (a) advise the client whether the firm is contractually obliged to conduct insurance mediation activitiesin this way; - (b) advise the client that the client can request details of the insurance undertakings with which the firm conducts business; and

+- (c) provide the client with such details on request. - (4) The information referred to in paragraphs 1(2) and 1(3) above must be provided to the client on paper or on any other durable medium available and accessible to the client.

-- 1. Paragraph 1(1) covers all communications with the client, including oral statements and telephone calls. - 2.
-Indicative behaviours arising in respect of chapter 6 (Your Client and Introductions to third parties) of the SRA Code of Conduct provides that you ought not in connection with regulated activities have any arrangement with other persons under which you could be constrained to recommend to clients or effect for them (or refrain from doing so) transactions in some investments but not others, or with some persons but not others, or through the agency of some persons but not others; or to introduce or refer clients or other persons with whom the firm deal to some persons but not others.
-However, these provisions do not apply to arrangements in connection with regulated mortgage contracts, general insurance contracts or pure protection contracts.
+- 1. Paragraph 1(1) covers all communications with the client, including oral statements and telephone calls. - Indicative behaviours arising in respect of chapter 6 (Your Client and Introductions to third parties) of the SRA Code of Conduct provides that you ought not in connection with regulated activities have any arrangement with other persons under which you could be constrained to recommend to clients or effect for them (or refrain from doing so) transactions in some investments but not others, or with some persons but not others, or through the agency of some persons but not others; or to introduce or refer clients or other persons with whom the firm deal to some persons but not others.
+However, these provisions do not apply to arrangements in connection with regulated mortgage contracts, general insurance contracts or pure protection contracts. - 3.
+Paragraphs 1(2) and 1(3) apply to contracts of insurance other than life policies.
+Firms who are not authorised by the FSA are not allowed to recommend the buying of life policies, but they can make recommendations and advise on other contracts of insurance. - 4.
+Reference to a durable medium in paragraph 1(4) is to a form that allows for the storage of information to be reproduced without changes.
+This includes floppy disks, CD-roms, DVDs and hard drives where emails are stored